Markus-de-Koster/principal-pivot-transform/README.md

 - setup ppt package
 `python3 setup.py bdist_wheel`
 - install package from created dist directory
+`pip install ./dist/PrincipalPivotTransform-0.1.0-py3-none-any.whl` (adjust Version number / path) if for some reason the import is not recognized correctly, it might help to force the python interpreter by running:
-`pip install ./dist/PrincipalPivotTransform-0.1.0-py3-none-any.whl` (adjust Version number)
+`python3 -m pip install ./dist/PrincipalPivotTransform-0.1.0-py3-none-any.whl` (adjust Version number / path)
 - you should be able to import the project in your code `import ppt.ppt as ppt`